 Capitalized Overhead: As required by their respective regulator, the FortisBC Energy companies, Central Hudson, FortisBC Electric, Newfoundland Power, Maritime Electric, Caribbean Utilities and Fortis Turks and Caicos capitalize overhead costs that are not directly attributable to specific utility capital assets but relate to the overall capital expenditure program.
-The methodology for calculating and allocating general overhead costs to utility capital assets is established by the respective regulator.
-Any change in the methodology of calculating and allocating general overhead costs to utility capital assets.
+The methodology for calculating and allocating capitalized general overhead costs to utility capital assets is established by the respective regulator.
+Any change in the methodology of calculating and allocating general overhead costs to utility capital assets could have a material impact on the amount recognized as operating expenses versus utility capital assets.
 Effective January 1, 2013, FortisOntario is no longer permitted to capitalize overhead costs that are not directly attributable to specific utility capital assets.